 We are proud to announce the International Viral Hepatitis Elimination Meeting (IVHEM) will take place as a virtual meeting or 4-5 December 2020 in Amsterdam, the Netherlands.
-IVHEM is a global forum for the exchange of practical experiences for translating diagnostic and therapy advances of viral hepatitis into broad applications that accelerate progress toward elimination of viral hepatitis as a public health threat by 2030.
+IVHEM is a global forum for the exchange of practical experiences for translating diagnostic and therapy advances of viral hepatitis into broad applications that accelerate progress toward the elimination of viral hepatitis as a public health threat by 2030.

 Want to stay informed about IVHEM 2020?
 Click here to subscribe to the IVHEM newsletter